-Although the default setting for frequency is five minutes, you can adjust the frequency from one minute up to once an hour.
+Although the default setting for interval is five minutes, you can adjust the interval from one minute up to once an hour.

 IPv4 has long been the standard, but the new version IPv6 is quickly gaining acceptance.
 Most of the Uptrends checkpoints support IPv6, and we continue to add more.

 Slow connects or pings may indicate other network or hardware issues.
-Using the Alerting conditions tab, you can set performance limits to notify you when your network experiences performance problems.
+Using the Error conditions tab, you can set performance limits to notify you when your network experiences performance problems.

 Uptrends performs traceroute diagnostics in several cases: